-Although their farming methods seem primitive and their technology outdated, the Herki Kurd are fairing well in Turkey's rugged terrain.
+Although their farming methods seem simple and their technology outdated, Herki Kurds are fairing well in Turkey's rugged terrain.
 Cotton, sugar beets, and tobacco, are grown for both the Turkish market and export.

-In recent times, particularly since the early 1930's, the primitive, tribal organizations of the Herki Kurd have been largely suppressed by the Turkish government.
+In recent times, particularly since the early 1930s, the tribal organizations of the Herki Kurds have been largely suppressed by the Turkish government.
 As a result, many of the nomads have moved from the rural, economically depressed areas into the cities.
 There, industry provides jobs for about a small percentage of the population, while the others are engaged in trade, services, and craft work.

-The daily diet of the Kurd is built around bread, dairy products, dates, tea, and meat.
+The daily diet of the Kurds is built around bread, dairy products, dates, tea, and meat.
 The wealthy have a more varied diet.
 Pork and alcoholic beverages are tabooed.

-The Herki Kurd are noted for their elaborate national costumes.
+Herki Kurds are noted for their elaborate national costumes.
 The men's costumes consist of baggy, colored trousers and plain shirts with huge sleeves split at the wrist and tied at the elbow.
 Brightly colored vests and sashes are also worn.
 Women usually wear heavy clothing that is embroidered with vivid colors.
-Today, many rural Kurd have abandoned their native costumes for western style dress.
+Today, many rural Kurds have abandoned their native costumes for western style dress.

 Nearly all Kurds are Muslims, most being Shafite Sunnis.
 They first embraced Islam after the Arab conquests of the seventh century.
 Today, they look to Islam as a basis for social justice.